maximumberlin76-gif/Recursive-Synthesis-and-Endogenous-Bifurcation-Dynamics-Theorem/appendix_mathematics_of_dynamics/attractor_topology_and_deformation.md

 It may support reorganization or accelerate collapse depending on whether endogenous structural coherence remains stronger than destabilizing pressure:

 `C(t) > P(t)`

+The qualitative characteristics of the retained attractor determine how subsequent resonance-window accessibility, bifurcation trajectories, and synthesis-cycle formation become configured in the next operational cycle.